EmpiresCommunity/website-hugo-deif/content/posts/empiresmod-update-2-34-9/index.md

 ### Infantry Weapons

 - Mines
 	- Disabled mine detonation by vehicle carcasses.
-(This is back to the old behaviour.)
+(This is back to the old behavior.)
 - RPG
 	- Reduced Explosion Radius from 75 to 50
 	- Reduced Turning Speed from 1.65 to 1.5